All about neurotransmitters

 Binds to dopamine D1 receptors and increases neural activity, which can lead to feelings of reward, motivation, and stimulation.

-Binds to dopamine D2 receptors and decreases neural activity, which can be involved in regulating motor functions and controlling impulsive behaviour.
+Binds to dopamine D2 receptors and reduces neural activity, which can be involved in regulating motor functions and controlling impulsive behaviour.

 Acetylcholine

-Binds to muscle cells at the neuromuscular junction and causes muscle contraction, which is involved in voluntary body movement.
+Binds to muscle cells at the neuromuscular junction and causes muscle contraction, which is involved in voluntary movement of the body.

 Binds to receptors in the basal ganglia and regulates neuron activity, which is important for functions such as movement control, cognition, and memory.